Auckland Transport (AT) has a programme to progressively improve the performance of its unsealed road network.

+AT is responsible for the management and maintenance of around 7,300km of the road network.
+Approximately 800km of the network is unsealed and is operated as gravel roads.
 In general, gravel roads service sparsely populated rural areas.
-Around 80% of Auckland’s gravel roads are within the former Rodney area.
-The remaining 20% is located mainly in Franklin, Hauraki Gulf Islands, and Waitakere*.
+Around 80% of Auckland’s gravel roads are within the Rodney area.
+The remaining 20% is located mainly in Franklin, Great Barrier Island, Waiheke Island, and Waitakere.

 How we prioritise road sealing